Sweeping data privacy bill approved in California

 The law will compel companies to tell customers upon request what personal data they've collected, why it was collected and what categories of third parties have received it.

 The new law will take effect Jan.
-1, 2020, and lawmakers say they will likely make alterations to improve the policy before that date.
+1, 2020, and lawmakers say they will likely make alterations to improve the policy before then.

 Consumers will also be able to ask companies to delete their information and refrain from selling it.

-It's similar to data privacy regulation in the European Union, which aims to give consumers some control over the use of their data.
+It's similar to data privacy regulation in the European Union, which also aims to give consumers control over use of their data.

 The California bill signed by Gov. Jerry Brown will apply only to California consumers.
 However, internet users in other states will likely see changes, said Cynthia Larose, a cybersecurity expert at the law firm Mintz Levin.